Creating drug-free workplaces begins with smarter workflows.

 Physical Security and Hosting Environment

-FormFox’s primary hosting facility is a secure data center owned and operated by CIS that adheres to strict SSAE 16 Type II guidelines and subject to AIPCA/SOC security audits.
+facility adheres to strict SSAE 16 Type II guidelines and is subject to AIPCA/SOC security audits.

 - Perimeter fencing with secure and audited entry points.